Nyerguds/MobiusMapEditor/README.md

 ## Usage

 The creators of the map editor have chosen to build a manual into the editor, but it might not be immediately obvious.
 Look at the bottom bar, and it will tell you for the currently selected editing type what your mouse buttons will do, and which modifier keys will change to different placement modes.
-Once you hold down the key, the bottom bar text will change, further explaining what your mouse buttons will do in this specific mode.
+Once you hold down such a keys, the bottom bar text will change, further explaining what your mouse buttons will do in this specific mode.

 Besides that, the scroll wheel will allow zooming in and out, and the middle mouse button will allow you to quickly drag-scroll around the map.

-Specific options about the map and the scripting elements can be found in the "Settings" menu.
+Specific options about the map and the scripting elements can be found in the "Settings" menu:

+* "Map" will allow you to set the map's name, indicate whether it is a single player mission, set videos for mission startup, win, and lose, and configure the player's House (for singleplayer) and set alliances and other settings for all the Houses used on the map.
+* "Teamtypes" will allow you to define teams that can be used in the map's scripting, or that will simply be created randomly as attack teams by the AI Houses.
+* "Triggers" will allow you to make scripts that execute on the map.
+Note that scripting is mostly a singleplayer thing, and is severely limited in multiplayer, especially in Tiberian Dawn.

+For Tiberian Dawn maps, the triggers dialog has a "Check" button that will check if any configurations in the triggers might not work, or might even cause game crashes.
+For more info on that, see [the TD triggers overview guide I wrote on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2824756756).
+Note that this is not a scripting guide; it is an overview of what each trigger event and action will accept as inputs, and produce as output, highlighting potential issues and some workarounds.
+Unfortunately, I'm not very well-versed in Red Alert triggers, so there is no equivalent check function (or guide) for Red Alert.

 ---